timtimkaaa/MyObsidianRepoo/Knowledge/Critical lenses.md

-Psychoanalytic - understanding the characters' mental and emotional states Feminist - examining the story through the lens of women's experiences Marxist - socio-economic issues within the text by thinking of it as a product of the society it came from Queer - queer identities and the 'queering' of characters, actions or speech
+Psychoanalytic - understanding the characters' mental and emotional states Feminist - examining the story through the lens of women's experiences Marxist - socio-economic issues within the text by thinking of it as a product of the society it came from Queer - queer identities and the 'queering' of characters, actions or speech.

 ### References